 An electoral college comprising below-given categories of people elect the Vice President.
 The mode of election hence is termed as ‘indirect election’.
 The principle of election used is Proportional Representation by means of Single Transferrable Vote.

 - Elected members of both Lok Sabha and Rajya Sabha.
+To know more about Lok Sabha, visit the given link.

 - Nominated members of both Lok Sabha and Rajya Sabha.